forcedotcom/CustomMetadataLoader/README.md

 2. Custom Metadata Types label and names
 	- Custom Setting/Custom Object record name converted into Custom Metadata Types label and name.
 	- Custom Setting name special character replaced with "_" in Custom Metadata Type names
-	- If Custom Setting name starts with digit, then Custom Metadata Types name will be appended with "X"
+	- If Custom Setting name starts with digit, then Custom Metadata Types name will be prepended with "X"

 3. Custom Settings of type hierarchy not supported.